About Olympia Provisions

 Everything that we make is handcrafted naturally with the ultimate goal of quality.
 In order to achieve a finished product that tastes as good as it possibly can, we pay fastidious attention to the details.

 Ingredients are our inspiration and we seek out the best and freshest.
-We butcher antibiotic-free Pacific Northwest pork to 100% lean, adding pure, soft fatback, and a judicious amount of sea salt, fresh garlic and freshly ground spices.
+We butcher antibiotic-free, high-quality pork to 100% lean, adding pure, soft fatback, and a judicious amount of sea salt, fresh garlic and freshly ground spices.
 Our cured meats are held in natural casings and maintained in the organic white mold that protects them.

 Such a deliberate approach promises the ultimate reward: vibrant yet gentle flavor and authentic, unique character.